Foundations

 Notice the lack of let on line 4 - we don’t need it since the variable has already been declared earlier and we are just re-assigning it here!

 Re-assigning is cool and all, but what if we don’t want it to happen?
-For example we might have a constant pi which will never change.
+For example we might have a constant pi which will never need to be re-assigned.
 We can accomplish this using the const keyword.

 const pi = 3.14;